yuan901202/DNS_database/README.md

 # DNS_database
-A simple DNS database based on a in-memory/file-based B+ tree My program only did the in-memory B+ tree.
+A simple DNS database based on a in-memory/file-based B+ tree.

+My program only did the in-memory B+ tree.

 ## Description